LagoLunatic/mkdocs-test/docs/index.md

 ## Download Wind Waker Randomizer

-Head over to the [download page](download.md) to get the latest version of the randomizer, and then check out the [Getting Started](resources.md#getting-started) guide for a quick overview of how to get it set up and play it.
+Head over to the [Getting Started](getting-started.md) guide for a quick overview of how to get the randomizer set up and play it, or skip right to the [download page](download.md) if you're updating from a previous version.

 ## Discord Server